API#

 [str

-]) – Name of the software environment to use; this allows you to use and re-use existing Coiled software environments, and should not be used with package sync or when specifying a container to use for this specific cluster.container (
+]) – Name of the software environment to use; this allows you to use and re-use existing Coiled software environments.
+Specifying this argument will disable package sync, and it cannot be combined withcontainer

 Optional